aktos-io/dcs-tools/doc/configuration.md

         ssh -M -S /path/to/your-socket-file you@example.com -p 1234

- > Tip: use https://github.com/aktos-io/link-with-server/ to create this connection automatically on every boot.
+ > Tip: use https://github.com/aktos-io/link-with-server/ on your host to create this connection automatically on every boot.

 3. Then change the connection method once: